YarnSpinnerTool/YSDocs/docs/using-yarnspinner-with-rust/components/assets.md

 ===
 ```

-A [dialog view](./dialog_views.md) will be able to read the metadata "smiling", "laughing", and "smiling" again from `LocalizedLine::metadata` and accordingly load things like character portraits.
+A [dialog view](./dialogue-views.md) will be able to read the metadata "smiling", "laughing", and "smiling" again from `LocalizedLine::metadata` and accordingly load things like character portraits.
-These annotations will also be written into the "comment" field of strings files, which are explained in the chapter [Localization](./localization.md).
+These annotations will also be written into the "comment" field of strings files, which are explained in the chapter [Localisation](../localisation.md).

 ## Asset Providers

 Assets are fetched from the filesystem by structs implementing `AssetProvider`.
 They need to be registered when creating a `DialogueRunner`.
-For example, if you use the `audio_assets` feature, you can register an asset provider for audio files by modifying the code found in the [setup](./setup.md) like this:
+For example, if you use the `audio_assets` feature, you can register an asset provider for audio files by modifying the code found in the [Quick Start](../quick-start.md) like this:

 ```rust
 fn spawn_dialogue_runner(mut commands: Commands, project: Res<YarnProject>) {